0

 Arugula (38 Days)

-A somewhat pungent salad green.
+Arugula is a somewhat pungent salad green.
 Young leaves are sort of nutty and mustardy.
 Older leaves can become unpleasantly bitter, but the flowers are edible and attract pollinators.
-It is wise to protect this plant from flea beetles with a row cover.
+It is wise to protect Arugula from flea beetles with a row cover.
 This is the best variety for our March-April planting and May-June harvests.
 Wild Arugula is better for the rest of the summer.

 500 seeds